-Residential Education Review: A Residential Education Review is a process utilized within Residential Education in lieu of the procedures contained in this student handbook for students who live in a university-owned residence.
+Residential Education Review: A Residential Education Review is a process utilized within the Office for Residential Education in lieu of the procedures contained in this student handbook for students who live in a university-owned residence.
 Additional information is available at https://resed.usc.edu/resources/ residential-review-process-policies.

 Student: For the purpose of university rules and regulations, a student is defined as one whose enrollment has begun (typically, enrollment begins on the first scheduled day of classes of a student's program) or who has moved into university housing, and who is currently participating in one of the university's degree or nondegree programs; has completed the immediately preceding semester and/or has registered for the next scheduled semester; is officially representing the university during a period between regular academic semesters; or, is not officially registered for a particular semester but has a continuing relationship with the university.
+Individuals enrolled in camps or other shortterm programs or activities are not considered students under this student handbook and instead are subject to the terms of their program agreement.